coderamen666/srd-v3.5-md/spells/spells-s.md

 The shelter has no heating or cooling source (other than natural insulation qualities).
 Therefore, it must be heated as a normal dwelling, and extreme heat adversely affects it and its occupants.
-The dwelling does, however, provide considerable security otherwise---it is as strong as a normal stone building, regardless of its material composition.
+The dwelling does, however, provide considerable security otherwise—it is as strong as a normal stone building, regardless of its material composition.
 The dwelling resists flames and fire as if it were stone.
 It is impervious to normal missiles (but not the sort cast by siege engines or giants).